 Since its founding in 1999 by Sandra Bond Chapman, Ph.D., the Center for BrainHealth® has made exceptional progress in brain research areas of health, injury, and disease.

-With support of UT System, UT Dallas and private philanthropy, the Center launched the Brain Performance Institute™ in 2013 to make these discoveries available to the public.
+With the support of UT System, UT Dallas, and private philanthropy, the Center launched the Brain Performance Institute™ in 2013 to make these discoveries available to the public.

 By delivering science-based innovations that enhance how people think, work, and live, the Center and its Brain Performance Institute™ are raising awareness about the importance of brain health at every age and optimizing the way individuals think about and care for their brains.